bodo-ai/Bodo/docs/source/supported.rst

 Supported Numpy Operations
 --------------------------

-Below is the list of the data-parallel Numpy operators that HPAT can optimize and parallelize.
+Below is the list of the data-parallel Numpy operators that Bodo can optimize and parallelize.

 1. Numpy `element-wise` array operations: